[wpforms id=”16350″]

 The legal minutia associated with loaner cars can be overwhelming for even the fittest of accident victims.
 After a loaner automobile crash, full medical and financial recovery will require a comprehensive and complete analysis of the facts revolving around the mishap.

-Were you an employee using a company car to work and also play, but with permission?
-Or did you exceed the consent while on a frolic and detour from your usual gameplan?
+Were you an employee using a company car to work and also play but with permission?
+Or did you exceed the consent while on a frolic and detour from your usual game plan?
 You need more than just competent legal counsel.

-In some cases, this includes taking on insurance companies that refuse to pay out on their policies.
+This sometimes includes taking on insurance companies that refuse to pay out on their policies.
 In other cases, this includes rental companies refusing to meet their obligations.

 And yet, in others, this includes challenging negligent drivers who caused the accident.
 None of these aspects are comfortable– but that is what we are here for.
 Furthermore, Ehline Law can go toe to toe with anyone due to our experience in and out of court.

 Of course, we’ve won many cases for our clients before a judge.
-However, our reputation also allowed us to win cases before even going to trial– saving our clients time and stress and often getting them more money to get their lives back on track than they expected.
+However, our reputation also allowed us to win points before even going to trial– saving our clients time and stress and often getting them more money to get their lives back on track than they expected.

 We don’t make promises we can’t keep.
 And we don’t stop fighting until we’ve recovered for our clients.
 By treating our clients like family, we can accomplish much more at much lower stress and more quickly.

 Furthermore, we offer personalized attention.
 We don’t ask for a cent unless we recover for our clients.
-Also, we can sometimes pay for expenses up front.
+Also, we can sometimes pay for expenses upfront.

 We think months and years into the future, including the severe cost of medical treatment and therapy.
 We also consider the dollars lost due to a loss of work, both now and in the future.
 Our team also finds the severe strain and trauma you and your family were just placed through.